GLIMPSES: Threading the needle at the UN perimeter's edge – KION546

 Associated Press

-UNITED NATIONS (AP) — Every September, the New York City police barricades go up around the U.N. headquarters in midtown Manhattan.
-They demarcate a temporary multinational fiefdom and inadvertently annex peripheral businesses and residence towers.
-Hillary Lee has owned Belleclaire Cleaners for four years.
-She softly moans when asked how business fares during the U.N.
+UNITED NATIONS (AP) — Every September, the New York City police barricades go up around U.N. headquarters in midtown Manhattan, demarcating a temporary multinational fiefdom and inadvertently annexing peripheral businesses and residence towers.

+“Oh, it’s terrible,” Hillary Lee, the owner of Belleclaire Cleaners, softly moans when asked how business fares during the U.N.
 General Assembly’s high-level meeting.

-It’s frustrating for customers, business owners and residents but she doesn’t hold a grudge.
-She even picks up some new clients, although she doesn’t try to make money off them.
-She says the U.N. visitors are nice and she wants to help so she’ll let them pay what they want.
+Her dry-cleaning-and-tailoring shop is tantalizingly close to the outside world, just steps beyond the gates.
+Despite the proximity, she often finds herself wheeling a laundry-laden cart for blocks to deliver it to customers who aren’t permitted to idle on the pavement on the other side.